burroughsjes/movie-rec/README.md

 # movie-rec
-To practice coding supervised machine learning models, I used a large movie recommendations set from MovieLens to be able to suggest movies to users.
+To practice coding supervised machine learning models, I used a large movie recommendations set from MovieLens to suggest movies to users.
 I also practiced using MySQL to deal with datasets.